SpinDoctorMRI/SpinDoctor/README.md

 Getting started
 1) The DISTRIBUTE folder contains drivers for examples in the SpinDoctor paper as well as a general purpose driver called driver_spindoctor.m
-2) The functions that the user is likely to call directly from the driver are located at the first level in DISTRIBUTE/SRC.
+2) The functions that the user is likely to call directly from the driver are located at the top level of DISTRIBUTE/SRC.
 3) Other functions are stored in subfolders of DISTRIBUTE/SRC.
-4) Documentation of the functions can be found in DOC/
+4) Documentation of the top level functions can be found in DOC/

 Authors: Jing-Rebecca Li, Van-Dang Nguyen, Try Nguyen Tran.